 For this, my last post of the year, I have done a switcheroo.
 I wrote in my last post that my final Christmas dish, my dessert dish, was vegan white chocolate cream pots.
 I made cream pots.
 I photographed cream pots.
-And then at the eleventh hour, I decided what the world really needs is rich and wonderful Double Chocolate Rum Cinnamon Ice-Cream.
+And then at the eleventh hour, I decided what the world really needs is rich and wonderful vegan chocolate rum ice-cream with cinnamon.
 Impulsive?
 Maybe.
 Worth it?
 Totally.
 I hope you will forgive the swap, but once I tried this ice-cream I had to share it.
 It is the season for giving, after all.

 The book, this blog, none of it would be possible without you guys.
 So thank you.

 So, without further delay, let's make vegan chocolate rum some ice-cream.
 But not just any ice-cream, let's make rich, creamy, decadent double chocolate rum cinnamon ice-cream.

 I swear by cashews and oat milk to make the creamiest vegan ice-cream base.
 Combined with dark chocolate, warming rum and a slight hint of cinnamon, this ice-cream will knock Santa's boots off.
 If you love rich, dark chocolate flavours like my tahini caramel black bean brownies this bowl will blow your mind just a little.

 Yes, it is boozy so if you are making it for the small ones, perhaps omit the rum; this ice-cream can stand on its own without the alcohol.
 Being a grown-up girl, I add the rum.
 It warms the tongue just as the dark chocolate cream melts and the dark, chocolate shards emerge...bliss in a bowl.